Enhancing State Business Services

 Show Notes

-On this episode of The Tyler Tech Podcast, we welcome back Ron Thornburgh, former Kansas Secretary of State and current Vice President of Digital Government Policy & Advocacy at Tyler.
+On this episode of The Tyler Tech Podcast, we welcome back Ron Thornburgh, former Kansas secretary of state and current vice president of digital government policy and advocacy at Tyler.
 Ron shares his insights on how platform technologies are transforming state business services, the benefits of low-code solutions, and the role of AI in government operations.
 Discover how modern technology can enhance efficiency, bolster security, and empower state governments to tackle complex challenges.

 We also detail our latest white paper about the five main risks of legacy systems.
-You can download that here: Is Your Legacy Digital Infrastructure Putting You at Risk?
+You can download it here: Is Your Legacy Digital Infrastructure Putting You at Risk?

 Learn more about the topics discussed in this episode with these resources: